symbiosis-cloud/symbiosis-docs/docs/overview/deploying-a-container.md

 ---
-sidebar_position: 5
-title: Deploy a Docker container
-description: Deploying a Docker container into a cluster
+description: Deploying an OCI container into a Symbiosis cluster
-slug: /deploying-a-container
 ---
-# Deploy a Docker container
+# Deploy a container

 Kubernetes objects are configured through YAML manifests, more info [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/).